 - Only having one kitchen sink.
 Petty?
 Yes.
 A dealbreaker?
 Also yes.
 I like having two sinks to do the dishes in — sue me.

-There are plenty of other things that would either delight me (grey or light brown interiors! 😍) or deter me (red cupboards 🤢) but I’m a lot more flexible on those than the above.
+There are plenty of other things that would either delight me (grey or light brown interiors! 😍) or deter me (red cupboards 🤢) but I’m more flexible on those than the above.

 How house hunting is similar to job hunting

-We’re in the new year, and some of you may be considering a job change.
-Everyone is different, and you likely have your own list of delighters and dealbreakers that help you navigate your options.
+You may be considering a job change and likely have a list of delighters and dealbreakers to help you navigate your options.

-You might value a great, supportive boss and cool workmates, for example, and eschew a slavedriver who micromanages your every move.
-Or maybe you crave coming to work in a nice building with your own office and want to avoid another open-plan cubicle situation.
+Maybe you crave coming to work in a nice building with your own office and want to avoid another open-plan situation.

 Need to talk about your brand, career, or project?
 Get in touch.